-As of December 31, 2021 and 2020, there were no troubled debt restructuring loans in which a concession was made and the loan re-defaulted during the same year.
+As of December 31, 2022 one troubled debt restructuring loan in which a concession was made defaulted in the same year.
+As of December 31, 2021, there were no troubled debt restructuring loans in which a concession was made and the loan re-defaulted during the same year.

-As of December 31, 2021 and 2020, there were no commitments to lend additional funds to borrowers with an impaired loan.
+As of December 31, 2022 and 2021, there were no commitments to lend additional funds to borrowers with an impaired loan.